-Detailed information about applying for a permit to remove native vegetation can be found here.
+Detailed information about applying for a permit to remove native vegetation can be found on the DELWP website.

 Further tools have been prepared to support the guidelines which include:

-Further information on planning requirements for removal, destroying and lopping native vegetation under the Wellington Planning Scheme can be provided by contacting Council's Statutory Planning Department on 1300 366 244.
+Further information on planning requirements for removal, destroying and lopping native vegetation under the Wellington Planning Scheme is available by contacting Council.